WidebandPingFest/FishTetherExperiment/README.md

-[ExploratoryAnalysis/FishTrack-EDA-Tool](ExploratoryAnalysis/FishTrack-EDA-Tool) | home folder for shiny app [ProcessedData](ProcessedData) | contains data that has been generated from data in *Data* [NonPingData](NonPingData) | contains fish bio data Exported_Figures | Figures generated from analysis scripts Writing_Sections | Report writing sections
+[ExploratoryAnalysis/FishTrack-EDA-Tool](ExploratoryAnalysis/FishTrack-EDA-Tool) | home folder for shiny app [ProcessedData](ProcessedData) | contains data that has been generated from data in *Data* [NonPingData](NonPingData) | contains fish bio data ExportedFigures | Figures generated from analysis scripts WritingSections | Report writing sections

 ## FishTrack-EDA-Tool
 A shiny app that provides visual representation of fish tracks within the beam and targets strengths for each quadrat.
 The app can be viewed at: [FishTrack-EDA-Tool](https://gfs8966.shinyapps.io/FishTrack-EDA-Tool/)